DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Related Works

 \section{Related Works}

-Since DeRi-Bot is the first work focusing on heterogeneous soft-rigid body manipulation, we present the existing works solving the homogeneous task of manipulating rigid or soft objects and draw their relevance and use cases to our proposed framework.
+Perhaps~\cite{donald2000distributed} is the closest work to ours.
+It proposes a manually designed model-based multi-agent algorithm for packing and moving multiple objects via ropes.
+Although this method solves the task of transporting objects via ropes, this leverages manually designed action primitives.
+In contrast, our approach is a data-driven method and can generalize to a wide range of scenarios that otherwise are difficult to envision.
+Since DeRi-Bot is the first data-driven method focusing on heterogeneous soft-rigid body manipulation, we present the existing works solving the homogeneous task of manipulating rigid or soft objects and draw their relevance and use cases to our proposed framework.